craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/The Planes of Existence.md

 #### [[Abyss]], the Ideoplane of Chaos
 Task: maintain the novelty of reality.

+This is the home plane of [[Demons]], a fractured and vile force of chaos.

 #### [[Elysium]], the Ideoplane of Good
 Task: maintain moral good and promote eternal happiness.

+This is the home plane of the Archon, bastions of moral good, health, and all things joyful.

 #### [[Baator]], the Ideoplane of Evil
 Task: maintain moral evil and promote eternal hatred.

+This is the home plane of

 #### [[Limbo]], the Ideoplane of Neutrality
 Task: maintain neutrality throughout reality.